vickmuir/Backup/port-information.md

 Always register agents to the Cloud Backup Portal and the directors by using the FQDN because the IP addresses for these services might change.

-Your servers must communicate with the Cloud Backup Portal and all AMP proxy servers for Cloud Backup Portal to work correctly, regardless of the data center location.
+Your servers must communicate with the Cloud Backup Portal and all AMP proxy servers for Cloud Backup Portal to work correctly, regardless of the [data centers](#x2052913){:term} location.

 ```
 evregister.service.softlayer.com TCP 8086,8087